nus-cs2030s/2223-s2/docs/28-immutability.md

 After this unit, students should:

-- be able to create immutable class
+- be able to create an immutable class

-So far in this class, we have been focusing on three ways of dealing with software complexity: by encapsulating and hiding the complexity behind abstraction barriers, by using a language with a strong type system and adhering to the subtyping substitution principle, and applying the abstraction principles and reusing code written as functions, classes, and generics types.
+So far in this course, we have been focusing on three ways of dealing with software complexity: by encapsulating and hiding the complexity behind abstraction barriers, by using a language with a strong type system and adhering to the subtyping substitution principle, and applying the abstraction principles and reusing code written as functions, classes, and generics types.

 Another useful strategy to reduce bugs when code complexity increases is to avoid change altogether.
-This can be done by making our classes _immutable_. we create an instance of an immutable class, the instance _cannot have any visible changes outside its abstraction barrier_.
+This can be done by making our classes _immutable_.
+We create an instance of an immutable class, the instance _cannot have any visible changes outside its abstraction barrier_.
 This means that every call of the instance's method must behave the same way throughout the lifetime of the instance.

 There are many advantages of why we want to make our class immutable when possible.
 To start, let's revisit a common bug due to aliasing.
 Recall the following example from [Unit 9](09-composition.md),  where we create two circles `c1` and `c2` centered at the origin (0, 0).
 ```Java